 - Bring strong sun protection — SPF 50+ sunscreen, sunglasses with UV protection, and a wide-brimmed hat for long daylight hours

-- Keep lip balm with SPF handy in order to prevent cracked lips
+- Keep lip balm with SPF handy to prevent dryness at higher altitude

 Trekking Gear